scottbri/PyVMAX/README.md

 eg: https://10.0.0.1:8443/univmax/restapi/docs

 # TODO
-* fully implement the full API
+* fully implement the full API about 90% complete
   * still have replication and workload resource groups to implement
-  * rationalize function names between provisioning and SLO arrays
-  * rationalize strategy for supporting api versions ongoing and best use of newer api paths
   * implement the latest v82 calls in SLO Resource group
-* implement additional functional examples:
-  * duplicate some reporting that happens now for performance and configuration analysis (examples needed)
-  * incorporate FAST Pool subscription reports per http://www.scottbrightwell.org/2013/11/21/some-emc-vmax-storage-reporting-formulas/
-  * example performance outputs to csv format

 # API ISSUES / WISHLIST
 * api sometimes returns list when guaranteed only a single element returned